Alexeidelman/Python/README.md

 # Python

-Python code practice.
+Open Python IDLE

-run code in any Python compiler.
+Copy code and save as .py file run code

+The this program translates enlish to latin by manipulating each word in the string by indexing.